Professional Breeder

 Rescue a Stray?

-The May-June issue of AARP-The Magazine, included an article entitled "Putting the Fun in Refund".
+The April/May 2004 issue of AARP-The Magazine, included an article entitled "Putting the Fun in Refund".
 The author of the article suggested that, rather then getting a "free" puppy at an animal shelter, readers should use their income tax refund to purchase a registered, pedigreed puppy.

 By so doing, they would know for sure what kind of dog they were getting and they could later breed the dog for stud fees or sell the puppies for a nice financial reward.